remance/Masendor/Readme.md

 Ver 1.8: Deployable Defence (Stakes, Barrier, Camp, Wagon, ), dynamic squad facing position and maybe "saved" formation that player can rotate in battle

-Unforeseenable future: forced march (Moved here from 0.2.7 as this feature won't be much used until game map become much larger than just a single battlefield)
+Unforeseenable future: forced march (Moved here from 0.2.7 as this feature won't have much used until game map become much larger than just a single battlefield)